 Reduce Cost and Labor Shortage:

-Coffee robots are undoubtedly more expensive than conventional barista machines.
+Robot baristas are undoubtedly more expensive than conventional barista machines.
 But hiring human employees for the job generally leads to higher costs in the long run.
 This includes labor compensations, insurance, training, and so on.
 When using one of these machines, the only expense to consider is the maintenance cost but is typically minimal due to its automated nature.
 In areas with a lot of foot traffic, you will appreciate the more automated workflow that your coffee machines provide.

-Having said that, robots are programmed for specific tasks and (so far) cannot act outside these pre-set parameters.
+Having said that, barista robots are programmed for specific tasks and (so far) cannot act outside these pre-set parameters.
 Also, how fast consumers can get accustomed to the absence of human touch when ordering their coffee on the go remains to be seen.
-It might well turn out that robot solutions only succeed in locations where people are in a rush anyway and don’t pay too much attention to the setting and circumstances under which they get their caffeine shot.
+It might well turn out that fully automatic solutions only succeed in locations where people are in a rush anyway and don’t pay too much attention to the setting and circumstances under which they get their caffeine shot.

 If you want to learn more about robotics and automation related technology and trends check out our other blog entries.
 Simply enter the keyword that you are interested in and read away